New Orleans Police Department: Hurricane Katrina

 In the aftermath of Hurricane Katrina on August 29, 2005, shooting, violence and other criminal activity became serious concerns to the authorities, who overreacted.
 While most of the attention of the authorities focused on rescue efforts, some sought to distract attention from the rescue efforts to police the stranded citizens.
 By August 30, looting had spread throughout the city, often in broad daylight and sometimes in the view of police officers.
 City Councilwoman Jackie Clarkson told the Associated Press, "The looting is out of control - the French Quarter has been attacked.
 We're using exhausted, scarce police to control looting when they should be used for search and rescue."

 Incapacitated by the breakdown of transportation and communication, police officers did little to stop crime or help citizens left behind.
 Shopkeepers who remained behind were left to defend their property alone.
 Although there were some instances of violent armed robbery of nonessential valuable goods, most incidents were of residents simply gathering food, water and other essential commodities from unstaffed grocery stores.
 There were also reports of looting by some police officers, and the beating of a teacher by three officers was caught on camera.
 Those three officers were later arrested.

 Over 200 NOPD officers deserted the city during the storm.
 Police chief Warren Riley said 60 officers were fired and 25 were suspended.
 Most of the suspensions ranged from 30 to 90 days, and most of the officers were exonerated.
 These officers were given the opportunity to explain their actions before the deputy chief in a tribunal-like hearing, after which 85% of the officers who deserted were terminated.
-The ones who stayed during Katrina were awarded with a Hurricane Katrina lapel pin to be worn on the uniform.
+The ones who stayed behind during Katrina were awarded with a Hurricane Katrina lapel pin to be worn on the uniform.
 It is shaped like the star and crescent badge, with a hurricane emblem in the center of the star.

 Prior to Katrina, the New Orleans Police Department was notable as being one of the few major departments in the country whose officers sported powder blue uniform shirts instead of the dark or navy blue shirts used by the majority of police forces nationwide.
 In the wake of Katrina, however, the department switched to a dark blue uniform shirt in order to avoid potential problems from people, including officers dismissed after the hurricane who may have attempted to illegally pass themselves off as police officers.
 Beginning on Friday, February 13, 2009, during the annual Mardi Gras celebration, NOPD officers permanently returned to wearing powder blue uniform shirts.

 In fall 2007, the Fox television network dramatized post-Katrina New Orleans in the short-lived police drama K-Ville starring Anthony Anderson and Cole Hauser as NOPD detectives working for the Felony Action Squad (FAS).